What are the aims of this leaflet?

 What is disseminated superficial actinic porokeratosis?

-DSAP is a skin condition manifested by multiple, dry, scaly rings, each measuring up to 1 cm (1/2 inch) across.
-They are found mainly on the forearms and legs.
-It is due to excessive sun exposure causing thickening of the skin.
-It is sometimes confused with actinic keratosis which is also caused by sun exposure (See Patient Information Leaflet on Actinic Keratoses); however, actinic keratosis is more likely to arise on the face and hands.
+DSAP is a skin condition with multiple, dry, scaly rings, each measuring up to 1 cm (1/2 inch) across.
+They are found mainly on the forearms and legs, in sun-exposed sites.
+It is sometimes confused with actinic keratosis which is also caused by sun exposure; however, actinic keratosis is more likely to arise on the face and hands.

 DSAP is twice as likely to develop in women compared with men and is more common in lighter skin type.
 It normally develops between 30-50 years of age.
 It is not contagious.